🌅 Building Semantic Search for 100k+ Creative Assets

 - • Support PSDs, PNGs, and exports

-- • A pipeline that processes more than 100k assets without manual intervention
+- • A pipeline that could process 100k+ assets without manual intervention

 - • Next.js frontend on Vercel

-- • FastAPI backend on Vercel serverless Python runtime
+- • FastAPI backend on Vercel’s serverless Python runtime

 - • AWS S3 for asset storage